DarkCaster/Sandboxer/README.md

 See example config files in "Examples" directory for more info.

 Sandbox config file must define at least two root-tables:

 * "sandbox" table.
 It describes general sandbox env setup: mounts inside sandbox, persistent-user data location, isolation options, commands used at sandbox construction stage to prepare it's env.
 * One or more "execution profiles".
 Exec profile describe application that may be started inside sandbox by user.
 This may be an interactive shell, or some desktop application.
 All exec profiles described in a single config file - will be executed in a sanbox shared between them, so they may interact to each other.
 Exec profile also describe other options for target application, like working directory, cmd line parameters, pty allocation, logging of stdout/stderr, etc.

-TODO: make more detailed howto about config files.

 ### Session management